Why Disney hasn’t shared how many people watched ‘Hamilton’

 If any data company is poised to become the de facto voice of God in the streaming ecosystem, it’s Nielsen.
 No other company has the brand-name value, track record, and, perhaps most importantly, trust of the entertainment industry than Hollywood’s age-old ratings generator—which, ironically, has often also served as Hollywood’s punching bag by network executives who have faulted the company’s sample-based approached to measuring TV viewers.
 But in the pitch-black world of streaming data, Nielsen is now a Hollywood ally, one that speaks in its shared language.
 Nielsen, which debuted its streaming video content measurement system in 2017, calculates streaming views as “ratings.”

 Indeed, Nielsen’s approach to tracking streaming is rooted in the same methodology that it uses to track linear TV viewing.
 It has a panel of 45,000 homes whose TV and streaming viewing Nielsen monitors by audio signals that Nielsen can recognize.
-Nielsen know who’s in the household, what content is consumed, and how it’s being consumed (co-viewing, mom and child?) as well as what kind of device is being used (Roku, PlayStation, etc.).
+Nielsen knows who’s in the household, what content is consumed, and how it’s being consumed (co-viewing, mom and child?) as well as what kind of device is being used (Roku, PlayStation, etc.).

 “The key benefit is consistency,” says Brian Fuhrer, SVP and national and cross-platform product leader for Nielsen.
 “We’re measuring it exactly the same way” as linear TV.
 “And the numbers are expressed in exactly the same metrics that people have used for years.
 So you’re able to see what the audience flow is and what the viewer journey is across all of these different services.
-So what is the Netflix rating across all these programs in primetime compared to other sources?
+So what is the Netflix rating across all these programs in prime time compared to other sources?
 That’s the key.”

 But Nielsen’s close relationship with entertainment companies also presents limitations.
 The company, whose clients include the major studios and networks, has yet to release streaming data for services owned by those companies—such as Peacock and HBOMax.
 “We want to help them grow their businesses, and [helping] them introduce this in an orderly fashion is what we’re trying to do,” Fuhrer says.